CyberTrackerConservation/ctdoc/_pages/privacy-policy.md

 We take your privacy seriously and want you to feel confident when using the app.
 This privacy policy outlines the information we collect and how we use it.

 ## Definitions
-For the purposes of this Privacy Policy:
+For the purposes of this Privacy Policy:<br/>
 **You** means the individual using the App.<br/>
 **App** means the software using the CyberTracker Mobile engine.
 This includes CyberTracker and SMART Mobile as of writing.
 It does not include any Provider technology.<br/>
 **Provider** means the server technology on behalf of whom data is being collected, e.g. CyberTracker Online, SMART, EarthRanger, KoBoToolbox, etc.